How to correctly calibrate a Differential Scanning Calorimeter

 Why are calibrations of thermal analyzers necessary?

-Thermal analytical measurements are often used in quality assurance, so the measurement results must be precise and reproducible.
+Why should I calibrate a meter correctly?
+Thermal analytical measurements like DSCs are often used in quality assurance, so the measurement results must be precise and reproducible.
 This means the measured temperatures must be correct.
 Precise calibration and adjustment of the analysis equipment is therefore important.

 Calibration determines the deviation of a reference substance from the published data.
 If the deviation is not within the desired tolerance range, the device must be adjusted.